NAME

 Note that it is usually safe to run karolarm in the background.

 If your unix account is the same as the karopapier user you want to watch, you can omit the username.
+For example, if your unix account is “kili”, the following two lines are equivalent:

 $ karolarm &